 - An MRI, rather, is suited for examining soft tissues including ligaments and tendon injuries, spinal cord damage, some tumours such as brain tumours, and more.

 - CT scans are used in emergency rooms and often can take just a few minutes to perform.

 - An MRI, on the other hand, is more complex; and can take up to 30 minutes.

-- Contrast may or may not be used with medical scans; if so, it’s injected and leaves the system rather quickly.
+- Contrast may or may not be used with medical scans.

 What about an Ultrasound to check Breast Implants?

-Some women also choose to have an Ultrasound to check their breast implants – but results are not always accurate, so an MRI may be recommended to be sure.
+Some women choose to have an Ultrasound to check their breast implants.
+However, results are not always accurate.
+An MRI may still be necessary.

 Sources for further reading about increased Ultrasound requests for breast implant imaging and rupture detection:

 Phone us today on 1300 599 990 if you have a concern about a potential breast implant rupture OR want to request an annual re-examination and MRI to assess your concerns and treatment options.

 For more information about Cosmetic and Plastic Surgery options and research in Australia.